-- Above all, visit the nursing Talk to staff, residents, and other families.
+- Visit the nursing home.
+Talk to staff, residents, physicians, and other families.
 You may request to see the results from the last State or CMS survey (it should be in a place that is easily accessible.)

 - Ask the nursing home staff what they are doing to improve the quality of care for residents in the nursing

 If you currently reside in a SFF nursing home, please know that this home is being closely monitored (it is inspected twice as often as other nursing homes).
 You may also direct any questions you have to the contacts above.
-The good news is that about 50% of the nursing homes in the SFF program significantly improve their quality of care within 24-30 months after being selected for the SFF initiative, while about 16% tend to be terminated from Medicare and Medicaid.
+The good news is that most of the nursing homes in the SFF program significantly improve their quality of care within 18-24 months after being selected, while about 10% tend to be terminated from Medicare and Medicaid.

 Important Note about Information Delays